reverendbedford/neml2/doc/content/user/python.md

 \note
 The NEML2 Python package is experimental.
 APIs are expected to change.

+## Load and evaluate a model from input file

 With the NEML2 Python package, the same input file in the other [tutorial](#cpp-backend) can be directly used in a Python script.
 The Python APIs closely ressembles the C++ APIs.
 For example, the previous C++ example translates to the following Python script.

 ```python